A City Guide To Malaga, Spain

 How much time in Malaga, Spain, is best?

 Seven days in Malaga is a reasonable amount of time to relax, enjoy everything in the city, and go on a few day trips to visit the surrounding areas.
+You can probably see everything in about four days, but we are sure you will want some extra time to relax.
+There are also many things to do in the surrounding area that you should not miss out on, so you might want to spend a few extra days there.

 What is the weather like in Malaga?